alessandroraffa/alessandroraffa/README.md

 - **GW-BASIC (1988):** This intuitive programming language was my introduction to coding.
 It was like playing with Lego blocks, where each line of code was a building block towards creating something new and functional.
 Among my early projects were a minefield-like game and a basic animation featuring the "Ciao" mascot of the 1990 World Cup, animating a soccer ball, along with a substantial amount of experimental code.
 These early coding experiences were pivotal in sparking my interest in logical problem-solving and software development.

 - **Turbo Pascal (1989):** This was my introduction to structured programming and the fundamentals of software design.
 Among my projects was a simple contacts application, which marked my first steps into understanding user inputs, data structures, and data persistence on disk.
+My imagination, as a 10-year-old, far from knowing the concept of artificial intelligence, led me to create a simple conversation simulation program, where the computer would respond to user inputs with predefined responses.
+This experience laid the foundation for my future work in software development and database management.

 - **Windows 3.1 (1991):** This shift represented a significant leap into the world of graphical user interfaces.
 I vividly remember the after-school sessions in my middle school's labs.
 There, our music teacher introduced us to using the computer, programming basic beeps in GW-BASIC, adjusting frequencies, durations, and pauses to match simple music sheets.
 These sessions were more than just about learning; they were about sharing and expanding knowledge.
 I embraced the opportunity to assist the teacher, helping my classmates understand the basics of programming.
 This experience not only enriched my skills but also deepened my appreciation for the collaborative nature of technology and its creative applications.